 Keeping up with competitor trends and offering modern design and interfaces are good ways to engage these people.
 Additionally, you should try to tap their experience and give them ways to provide reviews, feedback, and other opinions.

 Bargain hunters are price-conscious shoppers, but they still care about quality.
 They’re not necessarily after low-priced goods.
 What they want are the best deals.

 These shoppers will do a lot of research.
 They’ll compare prices, quality, and value.
-They’re happy to take a deep dive into a solution if it means they come out on top.
-So make life easy for them by offering helpful blog posts and lots of information.
+They’re happy to dive deeply into a solution if it means they come out on top.
+So make life easy for them by offering helpful blog posts and information.